Lakshit-Sethi/R-Tree-Implimentation/README.md

 # R-Tree-Implementation
-C implementation of R Tree\n
+C implementation of R Tree.

 To make and run the program:-
 make runRtree